mongodb-js/compass-import-export/README.md

 ## TODO/Ideas

 - [ ] Refactor src/modules/ so import and export reuse a common base
 - [ ] Webpack 4
 - [ ] Import csv: dynamicTyping of values like papaparse
 - [ ] Import csv: mapHeaders option to support existing .<bson_type>() caster like [mongoimport does today](https://docs.mongodb.com/manual/reference/program/mongoimport)
 - [ ] Import: expose finer-grained bulk op results in progress
 - [ ] Import: define import mode: insert, upsert, merge
 - [ ] Import: continue on unique index and doc validation errors by default
 - [ ] Import: Use [this](https://github.com/sindresorhus/parse-json) or [this](https://github.com/zkat/json-parse-better-errors/blob/latest/index.js) for nice JSON parse error messages
- - [ ] Import: option to specify path for _id
+- [ ] Import: option to specify path for \_id
 - [ ] Import from URL
 - [ ] Import supports gzip/zip/bzip2 -> multi file import
 - [ ] Import: option for path to pass to jsonstream for nested docs
 - [ ] Show system notification when operation completes. like dropbox screenshot message.
+- [ ] Import: Option to drop target collection before import
+- [ ] Switch <ProgressBar /> to shared one from hadron-react
+- [ ]

 ## License